GeorgeWu1204/Embedded_System_Task2/doc/LabPart1.md

 > STM32duino is built on top of [STM32Cube](https://www.st.com/en/ecosystems/stm32cube.html), which is the manufacturer’s hardware abstraction layer (HAL) for STM32 microcontrollers.
 > You can access the HAL in STM32duino just by including the relevant header files, but a few things require edits to the STM32duino files.
 >
-> You can also build a project with STM32Cube from scratch.
+> You can also build a STM32Cube from scratch.
 > You can compile STM32Cube projects in Platformio, but you will probably need to start by generating initialisation code using [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html), which is a GUI-based tool.
 > You can also use [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html), which is the manufacturer’s Eclipse-based IDE, as an alternative to VS Code and Platformio.
 >